top of page

 Limited Ankle Dorsiflexion

-• Why it matters: these strategies shift stress to knees, hips, and lower back, which can lead to overuse injuries.
+• Why it matters: These strategies shift stress to the knees, hips, and lower back, which can lead to overuse injuries.

-Research consistently shows poor dorsiflexion is linked to altered squat mechanics and higher injury risk.
+Research consistently shows that poor dorsiflexion is linked to altered squat mechanics and a higher injury risk.

 Tight Hips or Short Hip Flexors